Draeken/articles/project/auto-schedule/value-creation.md

-goal:

-- AS app with lots of agents - developped by third party
-- top 1 app worldwide
-- achieve hard goal with the help of AS.

-iterative approach but with a long range view

 # Value Creation

 People need more time to do more things.
 New products to test and enjoy, there are more and more tasty experience sellers.